thuypham03/cu-libraries/README.md

 - Initially, the homepage lists all libraries (including the image, opening/ closing time on each card of the library)
 - In the header of the homepage, there are buttons (Arts/ Ag/ Eng Quad) for the user to choose → Homepage will filter and list only the libraries in a specific quad if the user chooses any button
 - When the user chooses a library, we will provide them a list of available rooms in that library (including name and capacity)
-- When the user chooses a room, we will provide time a list of available timeslots for booking with a reservation button next to each timeslot
+- When the user chooses a room, we will provide a list of available timeslots for booking with a reservation button next to each timeslot
 - When a user clicks reserve, a booking will automatically be created and stored
 - If the user clicks “Reservation” tab at the bottom, a list of their reservations will appear, and they can choose to delete reservations for each timeslot shown.